Anthony prepares for 9/11 20th anniversary commemoration

-ANTHONY, Kansas (KSNW) – For folks who live outside Anthony, it might initially seem bizarre the state’s official 9/11 memorial was built in this small town of 2,300 people.
+ANTHONY, Kan.
+(KSNW) – For folks who live outside Anthony, it might initially seem bizarre the state’s official 9/11 memorial was built in this small town of 2,300 people.

 Crowe says a special connection made in the wake of 9/11 sparked the idea for a memorial in town.